Tekki/onedrive-perl/README.md

     https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=...

 that you have to open in your browser.
-Log in with your Microsoft account and allow the application to access your OneDrive.
+Log in with your Microsoft account and allow the application to access your Office 365 instance.
 You will be redirected to a blank page on microsoftonline.com.
 Copy the resulting URL from your browser back to

     Paste the response URL: